-When you start an Ecommerce platform, the ultimate objective is to get as much business as possible.
-Yes, the competition is fierce, and you have hundreds of other websites trying to grab Lion’s share.
-In such situation, only that company survives which offers the best terms and conditions to the buyers.
-It is a hard to believe the fact, but a majority of buyers read the terms before making a buying decision.
+When you start an eCommerce platform, the ultimate objective is to get as much business as possible.
+Yes, the competition is fierce, and you have hundreds of other websites trying to grab the lion’s share.
+In such a situation, only that company survives which offers the best terms and conditions to the buyers.
+It is hard to believe the fact, but most buyers read the terms before making a buying decision.

-Research has been done in several countries such as the US and Germany where customer behavior was studied about the terms and conditions mentioned on the websites.
-Astonishingly, about two-third of the customers are found reading several terms and policies on one or more websites.
-Statistics proves that the delivery and return policies are the most widely searched.
+Research has been done in several countries such as the US and Germany, where customer behaviour was studied about the terms and conditions mentioned on the websites.
+Astonishingly, about two-thirds of the customers are found reading several terms and policies on one or more websites.
+Statistics prove that the delivery and return policies are the most widely searched.
 Payment terms are the second most searched items.

-Though there hasn’t been structured study of it in India, the trend should not be different.
-In the backdrop of this, it is incredibly important that terms and conditions shouldn’t be ignored when you get a smart and sleek Ecommerce platform developed.
+Though there hasn’t been a structured study of it in India, the trend should not be different.
+Terms and conditions mustn’t be ignored in the backdrop of this when you get a smart and sleek eCommerce platform developed.

-You must understand that an Ecommerce platform needs high levels of trust than the conventional Brick and Mortar store.
+You must understand that an eCommerce platform needs high trust levels than the conventional Brick and Mortar store.
 The reason is quite obvious.
 In the traditional shop, you interact with people in person.
 In the virtual store, you need to rely on the system.
-Hence, buyers want to be doubly sure about the terms and conditions that they can refer in case of any mishap.
+Hence, buyers want to be doubly sure about the terms and conditions they can refer to in case of any mishap.

 With a great exchange and return policy, and unambiguous terms and conditions about the privacy, service and refund policies; you can be a differentiator in the competitive arena.
-They are not only critical from the point of view of customer satisfaction, but also a basic building block for the legal security of your business.
+They are critical from the point of view of customer satisfaction and a basic building block for your business’s legal security.

 Hire an expert to formulate the policies

 Don’t get lured by so-called automated policy generators.
-They are not suitable for a big Ecommerce business like yours.
-Always consult qualified legal agencies to formulate each and every line clearly and unambiguously.
+They are not suitable for a big eCommerce business like yours.
+Always consult qualified legal agencies to formulate every line clearly and unambiguously.

 Terms of Service